hzyu17/VIMP/vimp/README.md

 # Stochastic motion planning as Gaussian Variational Inference.
 This repository is dedicated to the implementation of Gaussian Variational Inference (GVI) Motion Planning algorithms.
 We present 2 algorithms, namely Gaussian Variational Inference Motion Planning (GVI-MP) and Proximal Gradient Covariance Steering Motion Planning (PGCS-MP).
-The conection between a discrete GVI and continuous-time stochastic control is detailed in [1], [2].
+The conection between a discrete GVI and continuous-time stochastic control is detailed in the publications in the citing section below.

 ## Show planned trajectories in ROS environment
 1. Install ROS ([noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) as example)